College Relations Director

 - Your coursework, taken or planned, supports an interest in Human Resource Management.

 How much does it cost to be a student member?

 National student membership dues are $35 per year.
 (The membership includes a subscription to HR Magazine which would cost $70 if ordered separately.)
 Some local chapters collect additional dues to use for chapter projects.

 While this may seem like a lot of money, consider the fact that you often pay more for one college textbook that will be used for a few months than you will for your SHRM membership that will continue to provide benefits for an entire year.
 SHRM membership is an investment you make in your future!

 Back to Board of Directors

-For the last 14 years, Carter has held positions focusing on the functions of Human Resources and Education (K-12 and Higher Ed).
-Carter's experience in executive-level recruitment, talent acquisition, and employee incentive programming has helped shift the organizational culture of a variety of organizations and promote change management.
+For the last 14 years, Outlaw has held positions focusing on the functions of Human Resources and Education (K-12 and Higher Ed).
+Outlaw's experience in executive-level recruitment, talent acquisition, and employee incentive programming has helped shift the organizational culture of a variety of organizations and promote change management.
 In K-12 and higher education settings, she has passionately served in the public, private and charter sectors, most recently serving for four years, as the Director of Admissions and Enrollment at St. Joan Antida High School, an all-girls school.

 In 2019, Outlaw returned to her alma mater, Alverno College as an employee, to serve in the role of Assistant Director of Admissions for Undergraduate students.
 It has been a pleasure for Outlaw to be able to serve in all-girl educational space and promote college to prospective students and families.